squid-cache/squid-cache.github.io/Squid-3.4.rst

 = Squid 3.4 (3.HEAD) =

 Now in '''DEVELOPMENT''' cycle.
 The set of new Squid 3.4 features and release timeline is determined by submissions and available developer time.
-New features may be completed and added at any time until the branching of 3.4 in March 2013.
+New features may be completed and added at any time until the branching of 3.4 expected to be in March 2013.

 ##Additions are limited to:
 ## * Polish of existing features